enyeartc/capstone1/README.md

 ![image info](images/S2_data1.png)

 ### Scrubbed Data with future values
 If you notice there might not be any data for the exact day 4 years out due to weekends and holidays.
 To model this data it needs to manipulated and colapsed.
-There is a monthly moving average and a 4 month moving aferage, and now only one record for each week and the stock price is a mean for the seek.
+Need to find the Monday of the week and get the mean for next 7 days etc.   There is a monthly moving average and a 4 month moving aferage, and now only one record for each week and the stock price is a mean for the seek.
 In addition the future value of the Options and RSU are calculated, if the Options value is higher then a 1 is in the 'Options' column.

 ![image info](images/S2_data2.png)